MC42/FRCPenultimateManual/FRCPenultimateManual.md

 * Strategy should happen before design and design should happen before fabrication.

-    * Not that strategy can never be re-evaluated during design or design can be revised during fabrication
+    * Not that strategy can never be re-evaluated during design or design can be revised during fabrication.

 * Focus on having a working robot that achieves its strategy goals, not about its design.